A fragrant chai infused Mango Bundt cake with pops of sour cherries to indulge your senses

 In a large bowl, sift together the plain flour, turmeric, baking powder, baking soda and salt.
 Whisk to combine.

-In a separate bowl, whisk together the mango puree, Chai Addict, avocado oil, vanilla extract and caster sugar.
+In a separate bowl, whisk together the mango puree, chai, avocado oil, vanilla extract and caster sugar.

 Add the wet mixture to the dry ingredients, stir until only just combined.
 Be careful not over mix as this will make the cake dense.